ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 Other relative links will be removed.

 `index.html` is the top html file.
-If you want to clean html files, type `rake clobber`
+If you want to clean html files, type `rake clobber` or `cleanhtml`.

     $ rake clobber